gpaux/Mediana/CaseStudy03.md

 {% include JB/setup %}

-## About
+## Summary

 This case study deals with a Phase III clinical trial in patients with mild or moderate asthma (it is based on a clinical trial example from [Millen et al., 2014, Section 2.2](http://dij.sagepub.com/content/48/4/453.abstract)).
 The trial is intended to support a tailoring strategy.
 In particular, the treatment effect of a single dose of a new treatment will be compared to that of placebo in the overall population of patients as well as a pre-specified subpopulation of patients with a marker-positive status at baseline (for compactness, the overall population is denoted by OP, marker-positive subpopulation is denoted by M+ and marker- negative subpopulation is denoted by M−).

 Marker-positive patients are more likely to receive benefit from the experimental treatment.
-The overall objective of the clinical trial accounts for the fact that the treatment’s effect may, in fact, be limited to the marker-positive subpopulation.
-The trial will be declared successful if the treatment’s beneficial effect is established in the overall population of patients or, alternatively, the effect is established only in the subpopulation.
+The overall objective of the clinical trial accounts for the fact that the treatment's effect may, in fact, be limited to the marker-positive subpopulation.
+The trial will be declared successful if the treatment's beneficial effect is established in the overall population of patients or, alternatively, the effect is established only in the subpopulation.
 The primary endpoint in the clinical trial is defined as an increase from baseline in the forced expiratory volume in one second (FEV1).
 This endpoint is normally distributed and improvement is associated with a larger change in FEV1.

-## Data Model
+## Define a Data Model

 To set up a data model for this clinical trial, it is natural to define samples (mutually exclusive groups of patients) as follows: